marciof/Eon/specification/Specification.md

 ## `prototype` ##

-Retrieves the original value used to construct another one from.
+Retrieves the original value used to create another one from.

 If zero or more than one argument are passed, it returns the result of `(debug 'parameter-mismatch)`.